h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 H2O can ingest data from Hive through the Hive v2 JDBC driver by providing H2O with the JDBC driver for your Hive version.

+**Notes**:

-**Note**: H2O can only load data from Hive v2 due to a limited implementation of the JDBC interface by Hive in earlier versions.
+- H2O can only load data from Hive v2 due to a limited implementation of the JDBC interface by Hive in earlier versions.
+- Hive2 support in H2O is not yet suitable for large datasets.

 **Retrieve the Hive JDBC Client Jar**